Tobiaqs/videocollege_dl/README.md

 1. Navigate to the lecture catalog.
 2. Click the bookmark.
 3. Click the _Download_ link on the lectures you want to download.

+### Getting a wget script

+1. Navigate to the lecture catalog.
+2. Click the bookmark.
+3. Wait for all download links to be fetched.
+4. Click _wget script_ at the top of the page.